ethz-asl/mav_trajectory_generation/README.md

 We then have two options to sample the trajectory.

-1. By evaluating directly from the class:
+1. By evaluating directly from the class.

 ```c++
 // Single sample: